 2020–21 budget impact on export Cost Recovery Implementation Statements

 Australian Government policy is to recover the full cost of delivering export regulatory services.
-Under the Cost Recovery Guidelines (CRG), we must regularly document changes to regulatory charging activities through a Cost Recovery Implementation Statement (CRIS).
+Under the Australian Government Charging Framework, we must regularly document changes to regulatory charging activities through a Cost Recovery Implementation Statement (CRIS).

 Each 2020-21 CRIS describes the impact of the 2020–21 Federal Budget package Busting Congestion for Agricultural Exporters on exports cost recovery, including how we will implement the freezing of fees and charges in 2020–21.